Download eBooks & Wiring Diagrams (FREE)

 Forget the plumbing, this solar shower bag is the perfect solution for minimalist van life.
 Fill the bag with water, lay it out in the sun, and several hours later you have hot water.
 No sun?
 Boil some water and mix it with half a bag of cold water.

-We earn a commission if you make a purchase, at no additional cost to you.
+We earn a commission if you purchase, at no additional cost to you.

-A solar shower is also a great shower solution because it it packs away and takes up virtually no storage space when we don’t need it.
+A solar shower is also a great solution because it packs away and takes up virtually no storage space when we don’t need it.
 After all, it’s just a thick plastic bag.
 This is unlike an electric or propane heater, which takes up space even if you don’t need to use it.

-Chapter 5:
+Chapter 5: Water Faucets

-There are numerous faucet models for you to choose from and it’s up to you to find a design that best fits your van conversion.
+There are numerous faucet models for you to choose from, and it’s up to you to find a design that best fits your van conversion.
 Most standard hot/cold water faucets will come attached to two supply hoses.
-The cold line connects to the water pump while the hot line connects to the water heater.
+The cold line connects to the water pump, while the hot line connects to the water heater.

 water faucet diagram showing hot and cold supply hoses

-In most camper van conversions, the water faucet is only connected via the cold line and the hot line is closed off.
+In most camper van conversions, the water faucet is only connected via the cold line, and the hot line is closed off.
 This is because it is typically not worth the electricity/propane required to heat water just for washing dishes.

 2.1 - Faucet Plumbing Diagram